phuoclv264/android_system_core/init/README.md

 A handy script named compare-bootcharts.py can be used to compare the start/end time of selected processes.
 The aforementioned grab-bootchart.sh will leave a bootchart tarball named bootchart.tgz at /tmp/android-bootchart.
-If two such tarballs are preserved on the host machine under different directories, the script can list the timestamps differences.
+If two such barballs are preserved on the host machine under different directories, the script can list the timestamps differences.
 For example:

 Usage: system/core/init/compare-bootcharts.py _base-bootchart-dir_ _exp-bootchart-dir_